Explore health content from A to Z.

 Calories are fuel.
 The body uses this fuel to perform all of its functions, including healing.

-It’s okay to be lean, but be sure you are not underweight.
+It’s OK to be lean, but be sure you are not underweight.
 If you are, try eating more calories.

 Eat calorie-dense foods such as avocados, peanut butter, eggs, and ice cream.